 "I realized God was speaking to me, saying, 'You have so much value.
 I can use you even when you're not there.
 It's not what you've done that's given you value – I am giving you value.'
 It was incredible!"

 Frank says he then realized how God can work any circumstance for the good of those who love Him (Romans 8:28).

 His final conclusion is that chasing things, work or relationships apart from God "will not satisfy you."

 "Even when you get it, that thing will only reveal the size of the thirst you've had all along," Frank explains.

-Quoting from 15th Century theologian Thomas Cranmer, Frank says: "God's love takes us on journeys we do not wish to go, makes us travel by roads we do not wish to use, to take us to places we never wish to leave."
+One of his favorite quotes is from 15th Century theologian Thomas Cranmer: "God's love takes us on journeys we do not wish to go, makes us travel by roads we do not wish to use, to take us to places we never wish to leave."

 Frank concludes: "Jesus Christ was condemned on the cross, in our place, so that we could be justified in Christ if we trust in Him.
 God loves you and He is willing to wrestle and fight for your heart like you cannot believe!" •